Mal d’archive (Archive Fever), 2012 - 2016

 What would be the best form for an archive?
 And what would be the best form for a beehive?
 Indeed, honeybees themselves have a peculiar sense of order and space.
 But, really, what would be the best form to house our history and our memory?

-In the course of the 18th and 19th century, the beehive was seen as a conceptual tool that helped to imagine political systems and economics theories.
-Bees and beehives became a common iconography depicted on unexpected items for disparate contexts: from the royal cloak of Napoleon Bonaparte, on the top of the Mormon Church, up to the first flag of the International Workingmen’s Association (Association Internationale des Travailleurs) in 1864, among many others examples.
+During the 18th and 19th centuries, the beehive was seen as a conceptual tool that helped to imagine political systems and economic theories.
+Bees and beehives became a familiar iconography depicted on unexpected items for disparate contexts: from the royal cloak of Napoleon Bonaparte, on the top of the Mormon Church, up to the first flag of the International Workingmen’s Association (Association Internationale des Travailleurs) in 1864, among many others.